About our Ocean Blue practice

 Itabera (Ity) Otumuli

-Ity is a proud mum to a toddler who keeps her very busy.
-Our little family enjoys walking, jogging, and lots of family time at the beach.
+Ity is a proud mum of two little nuggets, who keep her very busy.
+Our little family enjoys swimming, walking, jogging, and lots of family time at the beach.

 Bachelor Health Science (Phty), Post graduate certificate (Sports Phty), Post graduate diploma (Sports Phty)